 Stages of Sleep: REM and Non-REM Sleep

 When you sleep, your body rests and restores its energy levels.
-However, sleep is an active state that affects both your physical and mental well-being.
 A good night's sleep is often the best way to help you cope with stress, solve problems, or recover from illness.

 What Happens During Sleep?